 Get ready for an exciting weekend of racing in the Craftsman Truck Series.
 That’s right… it’s that time again.
 Championship weekend.
-Sure, most eyes will be on the Chase for the Cup, but my eyes sit on the Craftsman Truck Series race.
-And although he has a 112 point cushion over second place Johnny Benson, Todd Bodine doesn’t have it officially in the bag quite yet.
+Sure, most eyes will be on the Chase for the Cup, but my eyes sit on the CTS race.
+And although he has a 112-point cushion over second-place Johnny Benson, Todd Bodine doesn’t have it officially in the bag quite yet.

-Of course, if history has anything to say, Bodine has more than a reasonable shot to be crowned the 12th champion in the history of the Craftsman Truck Series.
+Of course, if history has anything to say, Bodine has more than a reasonable shot to be crowned the 12th champion in the history of the CTS.
 In nine of the past 11 seasons, the driver leading the points going into the final race has won the championship.

 But it doesn’t always happen that way.
 Prior to the final race of the season in 1999, Greg Biffle had a 21-point lead over second-place Jack Sprague.
 Sprague ended up winning that race; Biffle finished seventh.
 Sprague was crowned champion by a mere eight points.
 In 2003, only 39 points separated first and fourth in the points standings.
 Brendan Gaughan led Ted Musgrave by 26 points, Travis Kvapil by 34 points and Dennis Setzer by 39 points.
 Gaughan’s hopes for winning the championship were dashed when he was involved in a crash.
 Kvapil finished sixth, the highest of the four drivers, and beat out Setzer, who finished seventh, by just nine points.